 Page 11, line 231-246: this paragraph is fairly hard to follow.
 I would break it into comparisons between main effects.
 I.e., main differences between SDC among land ownerships, main influences of temperature, main influence of suppression, etc. After discussing the main effects, any nuisances can be discussed, but I would avoid merely running the readers down the tree.

-Good point, we have simplified our summary in this paragraph to focus on the main effects and trends (now lines 281-297).
+Good point, we simplified our summary in this paragraph to focus on the main effects and trends (now lines 281-297).

 Page 11.
 Did you consider putting wildfire size as a predictor in the CART model?
 If it were a main predictor then it may show different relationships further down the tree, and the cutoff value (s) in the tree may have important ecological or management implications.